cdapio/cdap/archetypes/cdap-spark-java-archetype/README.md

 # Cask Data Application Platform (CDAP) Spark Java Archetype

-This directory contains Java Archetype for the Cask Data Application Platform (CDAP).
+This directory contains a Java Archetype for the Cask Data Application Platform (CDAP).

 # Installing

-To install archetype, enter from cdap root directory:
+To install the archetype, enter from the CDAP root directory:

 > mvn clean install -f archetypes/cdap-spark-java-archetype/pom.xml

 # Creating

-To create project from archetype, use following script as example:
+To create a project from the archetype, use this script as an example:

 ```
  mvn archetype:generate
   -DarchetypeGroupId=co.cask.cdap
   -DarchetypeArtifactId=cdap-spark-java-archetype
   -DarchetypeVersion=2.5.0-SNAPSHOT
-  -DgroupId=org.company
-  -DartifactId=SparkPageRank
+  -DgroupId=com.example
+  -DartifactId=SparkPageRankExample
   -Dversion=1.0

 ```
+To confirm project creation, type Y and press ENTER

 ## License and Trademarks